-I can do ghost or byline and I think my rates are reasonable: generally $200 for a 300 to 400 word post.
+I can do ghost or byline and my rates are reasonable.
 I write about what I know: cause marketing, nonprofits, branding, technology, blogging, social media, mobile and how all these things link back to, well, cause marketing, corporate partnerships and sponsorship.

 - To offer great ideas appropriate to your audience

 - To follow up, and then leave you alone

 - To be open to negotiating the article’s slant

 - To meet your deadline